revathy516/Word_Puzzle_application/README.md

 ## Features
 * Saves user information with Shared preferences and shows that on app restart
 * Can play the quiz and the score will be updated
 * Leaderboard helps in viewing the scores of all the players
 * User friendly design
+* Download and install .apk file here in word_puzzle.apk

 ## Requirements